terkelg/awesome-creative-coding/README.md

 - [Creative Coding](https://www.futurelearn.com/courses/creative-coding) - FutureLearn course on programming with Processing.
 - [Creative Programming for Digital Media & Mobile Apps](https://www.coursera.org/learn/digitalmedia) - Coursera course on creative coding with processing.
 - [Imaginary Institute](https://imaginary-institute.com/) - Learn how to create gorgeous interactive graphics.
-- [Creative Coding](https://www.futurelearn.com/courses/creative-coding) - Use computer programming as a creative discipline to generate sounds, images, animations and more.
+- [Future Learn: Creative Coding](https://www.futurelearn.com/courses/creative-coding) - Use computer programming as a creative discipline to generate sounds, images, animations and more.
 - [Intro to JS: Drawing & Animation](https://www.khanacademy.org/computing/computer-programming/programming) - Use JavaScript and the ProcessingJS library to create drawings and animations.
 - [Advanced JS: Natural Simulations](https://www.khanacademy.org/computing/computer-programming/programming-natural-simulations) - Combine JS, ProcessingJS, and mathematical concepts to simulate nature in your programs
+- [Interactive Data Visualization with Processing](https://www.lynda.com/Processing-tutorials/Interactive-Data-Visualization-Processing/97578-2.html) - Learn how to read, map, and illustrate data with Processing.

 ## Tools